WrenSecurity/wrensec-deploy-tool/README.md

     it and deploys it to a provider.

   - `verify-all-releases`
-    Sequentially checks out each release of the current package and verifies the GPG signatures of all dependencies
+    Sequentially checks out each release of the current package and verifies the GPG signatures of all its dependencies.

   - `verify-current-release`
     Verifies the GPG signatures of all dependences for whatever version of the